 Lock your money away for longer

-The returns on so-called demand deposit accounts - where you have almost instant access to your money - are always the lowest.
+The returns on so-called demand deposit accounts - where you have almost instant access to your money - are usually the lowest.
+Especially with the main Irish banks.

-If you agree to lock your money away for a fixed period (over three years or five years, say) you'll get a much better rate.
+If you agree to lock your money away for a fixed period (over two years or three years, say) you'll usually get a better rate.

 Top up your pension